Quantum Mixing and Benjamini-Schramm Convergence of Hyperbolic Surfaces: Introduction

+It is tempting to try to equate the large-energy setting with the large-scale setting.
+Heuristically, one might say that in the large-energy regime we use higher and higher energies to resolve finer details, whereas in the large-scale setting we zoom into the structure to capture finer features.
+However, the large-scale setting appears to be much more sensitive to the underlying structure of the manifold or graph.
+The large-energy quantum ergodicity theorem says that all Riemannian manifolds for which the geodesic flow is ergodic are quantum ergodic and that those for which the geodesic flow is weak mixing are quantum mixing; this is open for the variable-curvature large-scale setting.
+Moreover, in the case of graphs, the semiclassical measure is not the uniform measure, so it is not expected to be uniform either on manifolds of variable negative curvature, in contrast to the large-energy regime, which does not see this subtlety.

-To our knowledge, the only existing large-scale off-diagonal results establishing analogues of properties \emph{(i)}, \emph{(ii)}, and \emph{(iii)} of Theorem~\ref{Thm: Quantum ergodicity and quantum weak mixing} (see Subsection~\ref{Ssec: Main theorems}) are those of Cipolloni, Erdős, and Schröder~\cite{CES21} for Wigner matrices.
-Their setting resembles that of Anantharaman and Le Masson, but with graphs replaced by random matrices and observables by general matrices.
-Their result is remarkably strong as they require no averaging: they prove that
+To our knowledge, the only previously existing large-scale off-diagonal results establishing analogues of Properties \emph{(I)}--\emph{(III)} of Theorem~\ref{Thm: Quantum ergodicity and quantum weak mixing} (see Subsection~\ref{Ssec: Main theorems} for the properties) are those of Cipolloni, Erdős, and Schröder \cite{CES21} for Wigner matrices.
+Their setting resembles that of Anantharaman and Le Masson \cite{AL15}, where graphs are replaced by random matrices.
+Their result is remarkably strong, as they require no averaging: they prove that

-decays to zero at the optimal and uniform rate of $n^{-1/2}$ for all $j,k$, thereby establishing a large-scale analogue of the quantum unique ergodicity conjecture of Rudnick and Sarnak~\cite{RS94}, and in fact extending it to the off-diagonal elements.
-This result is relevant as the random matrix theory is closely related to the quantum ergodicity on graphs and surfaces, especially if Berry's conjecture (see \cite{Ber77}) holds.
+the decay to $ 0 $ has the optimal and uniform rate of $n^{-1/2}$ for all $j,k$, where $ n \times n $ matrices are considered with $ n $ growing.
+Thereby Cipolloni, Erdős, and Schröder \cite{CES21} establish a result that resembles the quantum unique ergodicity conjecture of Rudnick and Sarnak \cite{RS94} in the large-scale setting; moreover, they extend it to the off-diagonal case as well.
+We remark that, as in \cite{BHKY17, BKY17, BHY19}, the observable is chosen independently of the matrix.
+This result is relevant, as random matrix theory is closely related to the study of quantum ergodicity and related problems on graphs and surfaces, especially if Berry's conjecture holds (see \cite{Ber77}).
 For more related results for random matrices, see \cite{ESY09a, ESY09b, BY17}.

-A new upcoming result by Bordenave, Letroit, and Sabri \cite{BLS25} establishes a quantum ergodicy and quantum mixing results on growing Schreier graphs where even the quantum ergodicy was previously unknown.
-To our knowledge, this is first mixing result in the graph setting.
-This is especially interesting as graphs are intuitively closer to the original setting on manifolds when compared to random matrices.
+Studying the off-diagonal setting is timely: a new result by Bordenave, Letrouit, and Sabri \cite{BLS26} establishes quantum ergodicity and quantum mixing results on growing Schreier graphs, where even quantum ergodicity was previously unknown.
+To our knowledge, this is the first mixing result in the graph setting.
+This is especially interesting, as the graphs are intuitively closer to the original setting on manifolds when compared to random matrices.
+We also remark that the techniques presented in this article are successfully applied in the work of Hippi, Lequen, Mikkelsen, Sahlsten, and Ueberschär \cite{HLMSU26}, where large-scale quantum ergodicity and quantum mixing are established for more general Schrödinger operators.